Why subscribe to Homo Vitruvius?

 Thanks so much for reading.
 You read; therefore, the writer exists.

-If you like writing that dares, howevrer, thinking that delves deep and emotional explorations that range, I hope you’ll consider becoming a paid subscriber.
+If you like writing that dares, thinking that delves deep, and emotional explorations that range, I hope you’ll consider becoming a paid subscriber.
 You’ll gain access to the full archive, beyond the 3-month paywall and a free digital download of Waiting for Word on request.
 You’ll also have the opportunity to purchase signed hard copies of Waiting for Word and Footnote.
-Most importantly, you’ll be supporting writing you appreciate, writing to which I give my all.
+Most importantly, you’ll be supporting writing you appreciate.

 Poet.
 Storyteller.
 Dramatist.
 Essayist.
 Artificer.